Cat5TV/cat5tv-miners/README.md

 ### Monero Mining

-#### Recommended

 Monero is quite viable for mining using consumer gear, and should turn a profit over time.
+Therefore, *we recommend using our Monero miners to maximize results*.

 **Currency:** Monero

 **Mining Pool:** Hash Vault

 **Installation:**

+#### For Linux

 Monero CPU for Linux
 ```